LionWeb-io/lionweb-python/website/docs/Guides/serialization.md

 ## A complete example

-By combining dynamic and custom deserialization strategies, LionWeb Java offers both flexibility and strong typing for working with serialized models and metamodels.
+By combining dynamic and custom deserialization strategies, LionWeb Python offers both flexibility and strong typing for working with serialized models and metamodels.

 ```java
 package com.example;